UNC-Libraries/SCTS-Documentation/IDEA-Report-on-African-American-Family-History-Researchers.md

 We heard from several interviewees that they start with what they know, perhaps creating a family tree or timeline to visually sort out that information, and then often the first searches are on Ancestry or Family Search.
 Ashley Adams started in Ancestry with the name of her grandfather who served in the military, and then found that she could build a narrative of his military journey--where he was posted and for how long.

-Most everyone also uses finding aids, library catalogs, google searches, newspapers.com, city directories, and other databases and websites , and will keyword search on “slavery” with family surnames, city and county locations, local terms (some of which are offensive), as well as subject headings such as Slavery—[geographic location].
+Most everyone also uses finding aids, library catalogs, google searches, newspapers.com, city directories, and other databases and websites[^1](#endnotes), and will keyword search on “slavery” with family surnames, city and county locations, local terms (some of which are offensive), as well as subject headings such as Slavery—[geographic location].
 Bernetiae Reed offered valuable critique of subject headings, cautioning us of their limitations to non-expert searchers.
 Researchers may click on a subject heading within a finding aid expecting to be taken to related content somewhere in the finding aid, rather than back to the catalog to a list of other library materials—archival and non-archival—that share the same heading.

 Nicka Sewell-Smith starts with the people who are living and works backward, then asks about location and time period: when and how did people come to live and work in this place, what else was going on, and what archival resources does that state/location have that might answer those questions?
-Olivia Dorsey Peacock and Ellen Fernandez-Sacco similarly expand their research with context-driven searches: instead of looking for people, Olivia sometimes searches for information that is adjacent to people, such as places and institutions ; Ellen uses general and local histories, church histories, and memoirs to enhance her understanding of context.
+Olivia Dorsey Peacock and Ellen Fernandez-Sacco similarly expand their research with context-driven searches: instead of looking for people, Olivia sometimes searches for information that is adjacent to people, such as places and institutions[^2](#endnotes); Ellen uses general and local histories, church histories, and memoirs to enhance her understanding of context.

-Renate Yarborough Sanders also uses older websites like Afrigeneas to search discussion boards.
+Renate Yarborough Sanders also uses older websites like [Afrigeneas](https://www.afrigeneas.com/) to search discussion boards.
 She and others emphasized the community of people researching African American ancestors as a source of expertise, as well as social and emotional support.
-Renate never expected to be a part of this community, but now is a regular participant in online genealogical groups on Facebook, such as Freedmen's Bureau Fridays.
+Renate never expected to be a part of this community, but now is a regular participant in online genealogical groups on Facebook, such as [Freedmen's Bureau Fridays](https://www.facebook.com/960038024340461/posts/freedmen-bureau-fridays-findings-massey-charlottesville-albemarle-1866/1354649624879297/).
 Ellen Fernandez-Sacco echoed the impossibility of doing genealogical research by oneself.
-She also turns to Facebook groups for community and to the Latino Genealogy and Beyond blog.
-And of course we would be remiss in not pointing out BlackProGen, the online community hosted by Nicka Sewell-Smith and supported by many of the interviewees with whom we spoke, including Olivia Dorsey Peacock who first mentioned this group to us and then recruited many of the other interviewees for this project.
+She also turns to Facebook groups for community and to the [Latino Genealogy and Beyond](https://latinogenealogyandbeyond.com/) blog.
+And of course we would be remiss in not pointing out [BlackProGen](https://www.whoisnickasmith.com/blackprogen/), the online community hosted by Nicka Sewell-Smith and supported by many of the interviewees with whom we spoke, including Olivia Dorsey Peacock who first mentioned this group to us and then recruited many of the other interviewees for this project.

 Several interviewees emphasized the importance of tracking and organizing research discoveries.
 Shelley Murphy suggested creating a path of questions and recording who gave what information.
 Both Shelley and Olivia Dorsey Peacock are big on timelines as an organizing principle.
 Shelley makes notes on what kinds of records exist for the that time period in that state, and what records exist because of the laws that were in place.
 Olivia has created (and shares out) a spreadsheet with rows representing events in a timeline and columns used for citations and other information.